john-org/2-react-Intro/readme.md

 };
 ```

+And test by adding a new pirate or two.

+The `Array.unshift()` method adds an element to the beginning of an array.

 Whenever you change state it triggers a re-rendering of the content without refreshing the entire page - just those elements that need to change.

-Another way of accomplishing the same state change might use a spread operator:
+Use another way of accomplishing the same state change:

 ```js
 const addPirate = (pirate) => {